grayresearch/CX/README.md

 required for the application to invoke the CFs.

 Each CI specifies some number of CFs: CI.NCF.
-The tool maps each CI's continuous range of CFs into a global CF index (GCFID) appropriate for the target ISA.
+The tool maps each CI's continuous range of CFs into a System CF index (SCFID) appropriate for the target ISA.

 For example, if the app comprises two libraries, the first library uses